Substance Treatment Counselor

-The hiring salary for this position is $39,360 and is commensurate with skills and experience.
+The hiring salary for this position is $39,360 and is negotiable and commensurate with skills and experience.
 This position is eligible for overtime compensation.

 The University of Colorado offers a full benefits package.
 Information on University benefits programs, including eligibility, is located at https://www.cu.edu/employee-services.

 The University of Colorado Denver | Anschutz Medical Campus is dedicated to ensuring a safe and secure environment for our faculty, staff, students and visitors.
 To assist in achieving that goal, we conduct background investigations for all prospective employees.